 June 17, 2020

-Big tech companies have provided critical services during the Covid-19 pandemic, and this factor could make raising the question of whether enforcement agencies will become more hesitant to go after their potential antitrust violations, Robins Kaplan attorneys write.
+The COVID-19 pandemic has moved more and more daily activities online, making big tech companies an even greater part of everyday life and raising the question of how enforcement agencies will respond to these companies’ increased role, Robins Kaplan attorneys write.
 They look at recent announcements by Google, Apple, and Amazon, potential public health uses for big data, and the antitrust implications of these companies’ roles in a post-pandemic world.

 The articles on our website include some of the publications and papers authored by our attorneys, both before and after they joined our firm.
 The content of these articles should not be taken as legal advice.
 The views and opinions expressed in this article are those of the author(s) and do not necessarily reflect the views or official position of Robins Kaplan LLP.